blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 Note that $S_n$ and $Q_n$ refer to $\mathcal{D_{i}^{tr}}$ and $\mathcal{D_{i}^{test}}$ in this notation.

 Through applying the zero initialization, three of the problems addressed by UnicornMAML are solved as well:
 - MAML with the zeroing trick applied leads to random predictions before fine-tuning.
-This solves the problem caused by class label ordering permutations during testing.
+This happens, as zeroing the whole classification head is also a form of identical weight initialization for all classes.
+Thus, the zeroing trick solves the problem caused by class label ordering permutations during testing.
 - Through the random predictions before fine-tuning, memorization overfitting is prevented as well.
 - The zeroing trick makes MAML applicable for datasets with a varying number of classes per task.